superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

     return predicted_genres
 ```

-And now, after all the groundwork, we've arrived at the final piece of the puzzle.
-Let's generate some relevant recommendations using embeddings and LanceDB.
+And now, let's test our RecSys by generating some relevant recommendations, using "Toy Story" as our query.

 ```python
 def get_recommendations(title):